github/docs/content/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect.md

 {% endnote %}

-Customizing the claims results in a new format for the entire `sub` claim, which replaces the default predefined `sub` format in the token described in "[AUTOTITLE](/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#example-subject-claims)."
+Customizing the claims results in a new format for the entire `sub` claim, which replaces the default predefined `sub` format in the token described in "[Example subject claims](#example-subject-claims)."

 {% note %}